Santroller/Santroller/index.md

   * DJ Hero Turntables
   * Rock Band Stage Kit
   * Standard Gamepad
-* Button combos
-  * This allows for features like emulating a home button by pressing start + select
 * Various LED options, including seperate states for pressed and released, and reaction to game events when possible.
 * Reactive configuration tool, to make calibration as easy as possible.